bytecodealliance/cargo-component/README.md

 the check command.

-To configure rust-analyzer to use the `cargo-component` executable, set the `rust-analyzer.server.extraEnv` setting to the following:
+To configure rust-analyzer to use the `cargo-component` executable, set the `rust-analyzer.check.overrideCommand` setting to the following:

 ```json
 "rust-analyzer.check.overrideCommand": ["cargo", "component", "check", "--message-format=json"]